Carol Kicinski: Blog

 The website and blog, Simply Gluten Free, was Kicinski's first platform for sharing gluten-free recipes, starting in 2007.
 The purpose of the website is to educate, entertain and inspire those with celiac disease or sensitivity to gluten and other food allergens to live a healthier lifestyle for themselves and their families.

 In 2010, Kicinski started the Gluten-free Global Community, putting more than 340 gluten-free bloggers worldwide in communication with each other.
 In 2012, she started the Celiac Support Groups Community with more than 280 groups represented worldwide.

 Recipes

 Kicinski began developing gluten-free recipes for herself and her family more than 20 years ago when she learned she was gluten sensitive.
 She now does recipe development for gluten-free companies.
 Kicinski also developed Carol's Gluten Free All Purpose Flour.

 Advocacy

 Kicinski attends conventions, expos, events and celiac group meetings to speak about gluten-free living.
 She was an educational speaker at the Southeast Natural Products Expo in December 2012.
 She is a presenter at gluten-free and allergen-free events.

+Participation in the 2021 United States Capitol attack

+Kicinski was charged by federal prosecutors for storming the U.S. Capitol on January 6, 2021, while wearing a blue "TRUMP" hat.
+On October 27, 2022, Kicinski pled guilty to the charge of "Entering and Remaining in a Restricted Building or Grounds".
+On June 27, 2023, U.S. District Judge Reggie Walton sentenced Kicinski to 20 days of incarceration and one year of probation; Walton also imposed a $525 fine on her.

+On January 20, 2025, after beginning his second term in office, President Trump issued pardons to Kicinski and roughly 1,500 other individuals charged with crimes connected to January 6th.